- What We Do

 Software companies need to think holistically when it comes to product development.
 They need to be able to perform and innovate at the very highest standard if they are serious about competing in their given industry.
 As a result, the process of software development is becoming increasingly complex.
 This means that software companies need to create more value with the resources they have available.

 Companies must align their business goals with IT work while still delivering quality software and accelerating the delivery process.
 To do this, software developers and IT professionals should follow a clear path and keep up to date with the most important patterns in DevOps.
 This is where value stream management becomes an integral part of the process.

 There are many steps and stages in the software development process.
 Basically, a value stream is about mapping the series of steps and processes that an organization needs to take to achieve their goal.
 Value streams are put in place to create a continuous flow of value to the organization and customer.

 An important word here is ‘value’.
 In order to make sure that each stage of the development process produces value, the value stream needs to be properly implemented and managed.

 Every step of the process needs to be able to provide something either for the customer, organization, or end goal of the development.
-This stream creates a continuous system of feedback
+This stream creates a continuous system of feedback.

 Value streams include everything in the software delivery lifecycle (SDLC).
-This includes each step from the initial idea through to production.
+This includes each step from the initial idea to the production.
 Focusing on value stream management allows for a continuous process of feedback – a critical component to DevOps in the current era.

 Having continuous feedback means that each stage of the project becomes more concise.
 The goal is to create maximum value for the customer with the end result.
 By closely monitoring and managing each step in the SDLC, there is less room for error or running the project into difficulty.